Tradition and Faith-Oriented Insider Mediators

-Examples of TFIMs include: individuals who represent religious institutions, such as bishops, muftis, abbots and rabbis, and spiritual or traditional leaders with authority or influence at an international, national or local level.
+Examples of TFIMs include individuals who represent religious institutions, such as bishops, muftis, abbots, and rabbis, and spiritual or traditional leaders with authority or influence at an international, national, or local level.
 TFIMs also include tradition- and faith-oriented community and civil society actors and entities, such as NGOs and FBOs.

-The strength of TFIMs lies in their dual position as both representative of the grassroots level as well as an authority with the ability to participate in national and international discussions.
+The strength of TFIMs lies in their dual position as both representatives of the grassroots level as well as an authority with the ability to participate in national and international discussions.
 The unique position and the inbound trust of TFIMs often give them more legitimacy than other actors (e.g. national or international political actors) to mediate conflict.
 Due to their position and ability to encourage and engender conflict transformation from within communities, TFIMs have the possibility of taking transformative roles in peacebuilding and conflict resolution.

 Does the inclusion of TFIMs in conflict resolution mean that the conflict is about religion?

 The fact that a TFIM takes a role in peacebuilding does not mean that a conflict is based on religious disputes.
-Faith, spirituality and tradition can exist without being rooted in religion, and TFIMs may not necessarily draw on one particular religion or tradition in their mediating tools.
+Faith, spirituality, and tradition can exist without being rooted in religion, and TFIMs may not necessarily draw on one particular religion or tradition in their mediating tools.

 To add to peacebuilding efforts, TFIMs may also serve as ‘indirect connectors’, facilitating the involvement of neutral outsider mediators in cases where they themselves lack sufficient trust and credibility among conflict actors.
 Supporting the capacity of TFIMs creates the possibility of using faith- and tradition-based tools in order to build sustainable peace.

 How to support and strengthen traditional and faith-oriented insider mediators